 Dandies are Scottish border terriers whose claim to fame lies in literature.
 Sir Walter Scott, one of Scotland’s most famous novelists, included in his book Guy Mannering a character named Dandie Dinmont, who was based off a real-life breeder of Dandies.
 Dandies have serious hunting skills in their blood, and they were a favorite of royals in the 19th century.

 Height: 8 to 11 inches

 Weight: 18 to 24 pounds

-Physical Characteristics: Long and low body with a topknot of hair and a salt and pepper coat
+Physical Characteristics: Long and low body; salt and pepper coat

 14 of 14

-Known as the “Royal Dog of Scotland,” there is certainly something regal about the Scottish Deerhound, which is the tallest of the Scottish breeds.
-The ancient lineage of Scottish Deerhounds goes back so far that it’s believed the breed made its way to Scotland even before the Scots themselves, making it an obvious mainstay of Scottish culture and history.
-Like many of the other Scottish dog breeds, the Scottish Deerhound originates in the Highlands and has a special knack for hunting—in this case though, it’s not small vermin but massive deer.
+Known as the “royal dog of Scotland,” there is certainly something regal about the Scottish deerhound, the tallest of Scottish dog breeds.
+The ancient lineage of Scottish deerhounds goes so far back that it’s believed the breed made its way to the country even before the Scots themselves.
+Like many other Scottish dog breeds, the Scottish deerhound originated in the Highlands and has a special knack for hunting.
+In this case, though, it’s not hunting for small vermin but massive deer.